 Ending self-isolation and household isolation

-If you have had symptoms of coronavirus (COVID-19), then you may end your self-isolation after 7 days and return to your normal routine if you do not have symptoms other than cough or loss of sense of smell/taste.
-If you still have a high temperature, keep self-isolating until your temperature returns to normal.
+If you have had symptoms of COVID-19 or a positive test, then you may end your self-isolation after 10 days and return to your normal routine if you do not have symptoms other than cough or loss of sense of smell or taste.
+If you still have a high temperature, keep self-isolating until your temperature returns to normal and seek medical advice.

-After 7 days, if you just have a cough or anosmia (a loss of, or change in, your sense of taste or smell), you do not need to continue to self-isolate.
+After 10 days, if you just have a cough or a loss of, or change in, your normal sense of taste or smell (anosmia), you do not need to continue to self-isolate.
 This is because a cough or anosmia can last for several weeks once the infection has gone.
-The 7-day period starts from the day when you first became ill.
+The 10-day period starts from the day when you first became ill.

-If you continue to feel unwell and have not already sought medical advice, you should use the NHS 111 online coronavirus (COVID-19) service.
+If you continue to feel unwell and have not already sought medical advice, you should use the NHS 111 online COVID-19 service.
 If you do not have internet access, call NHS 111.
 For a medical emergency dial 999.

 Ending household isolation